 One can construct counter-examples even when mapping to the highest risk zone, e.g. the case when the actual exposure on an undertaking is on the risk zone with the second-highest risk weight, which is of similar magnitude as the highest risk weight.
 When (e.g.) 50% of the exposure of such an undertaking are subject to this simplification, and are thus allocated to the zone with highest risk weight, the resulting SCR could be lower than the correct one du to diversification between the two zones.

-Probably the impact of antiselecting risks within a risk zone is more relevant for an undertaking (but not covered by the standard formula) than the antiselection of risk zones.
+Probably the impact of anti-selecting risks within a risk zone is more relevant for an undertaking (but not covered by the standard formula) than the anti-selection of risk zones.

+The identity LrAI= QriSIiAI=QrSIAI does not hold exactly, as our AI undertaking is approximated by equal distribution of SIAI to all the risk zones, which is not the actual contribution used to normalize the standard formula.
+For the purpose here the difference is not relevant.

 For flood, the materiality of correlations depend on the regions.

+This limiting case of Option 3 is identical to Option 2.